Algoryx/AGXUnity-deprecated/README.md

 - The latest version of AGXUnity requires 5.6.2
 - AGXUnity is free, for more details see: [LICENSE](LICENSE)

-**Note:** that AGXUnity is an interface/binding to AGX Dynamics, and access the dynamic simulation, requires a binary installation of AgX Dynamics including a valid  license.

 ## Building AGXUnity
 See [Doc/DeveloperGuide.md](Doc/DeveloperGuide.md) for detailed information on how to install/develop and deploy AGXUnity.